Surgical Gloves: Why Switching to Latex-Free Options is so Important

 Reflect and be proactive for more cost-effective and safer operations

 Often, regulations in the United States act as catalysts for regulatory changes within Europe.
 For example, the US Food and Drug Administration (FDA) ban on powdered latex gloves in 2017 pushed many European countries to align to the paradigm shift in care delivery.
-Another possible catalyst for change could be the current scenario in the state of Illinois, where the Latex Glove Ban Act (410 ILCS 180/) restricts the use of latex-based gloves in food preparation in 2023, and gradually from 2024 in healthcare facilities, to help prevent adverse allergic reactions.
+Another possible catalyst for change could be the current scenario in the state of Illinois, where the Latex Glove Ban Act (410 ILCS 180/) restricted the use of latex-based gloves in food preparation in 2023, and gradually from 2024 in healthcare facilities, to help prevent adverse allergic reactions.
 Therefore, with the above-mentioned overview of the disadvantages of continuing to depend on latex and the change in tide in other medical environments, the way forward should be clearer.

 Switching to latex-free operations can be a manageable process, that is, with the right resources and support.
 This means having: